 Private Shuttle to Bacalar

 The easiest way to Bacalar is by private shuttle.
-Arrange to have a private shuttle pick you up at the airport or hotel and bring you directly to Bacalar.
+Arrange a private shuttle to pick you up at the airport or hotel and bring you directly there.
 No need to worry about being on an overcrowded bus or worrying about driving in Mexico.

 ADO Bus to Bacalar